-- a) The 30 high-temperature readings of the last 30 days.
-Quantitative - b) The scores of 40 students on an English test.
-Quantitative - c) The blood types of 120 teachers in a middle school.
-Qualitative - d) The last four digits of social security numbers of all students in a class.
-Qualitative a) Weight (in grams) of tomatoes at a grocery store.
+a.
+The 30 high-temperature readings of the last 30 days.
+Quantitative b.
+The scores of 40 students on an English test.
+Quantitative c.
+The blood types of 120 teachers in a middle school.
+Qualitative d.
+The last four digits of social security numbers of all students in a class.
+Qualitative e.
+The numbers on the jerseys of 53 football players on a team.
+Quantitative a) Weight (in grams) of tomatoes at a grocery store.